bbabines/bbabines/README.md

 * 🌍  I'm based in The United States
 * ✉️  You can contact me at [bbabines@gmail.com](mailto:bbabines@gmail.com)
-* 🚀  I'm currently working on a collective intelligence app.
+* 🚀  I'm currently working on a SPA for a startup.
 * 🧠  I'm learning Typescript.
 * 🤝  I'm open to collaborating on immersive content and opensource projects
 * ⚡  I'm also really into digital commons such as Wikipedia.